What is NetFlow?

 - Top addresses, conversations, and autonomous systems

-The biggest advantage to using flow analysis is that you almost certainly have NetFlow or IPFIX support on network devices already—you simply need to activate it and point its output to a collector.
+The most obvious advantage to using flow analysis is that you probably already have it.
+You almost certainly have NetFlow or IPFIX support on your network devices already—you simply need to activate it and point its output to a collector.

-In the example below, configuring NetFlow on the main router connected to the internet (R1) lets you monitor all the traffic in and out of the company, and to watch for any attacks on the servers in the DMZ.
+In the diagram below, configuring NetFlow on the main router connected to the internet (R1) lets you monitor all the traffic in and out of the company, and watch for any attacks on the servers in the DMZ.
 This is typically referred to as north-south traffic.

 If you enable NetFlow on the main switch connecting the different departments (S1), you also gain instant visibility into all internal network traffic as well, typically referred to as east-west traffic.

 NetFlow is low overhead (and that’s a good thing)

 The bandwidth needed to export NetFlow data is typically less than 0.5% of your total bandwidth consumption.
 For example, if you’re monitoring a link with 100Mbit/s usage, the router would consume an extra 0.5Mbit/s to export the NetFlow data.

 If bandwidth usage is a concern for you, most vendors offer a feature called sampled NetFlow.
 Sampled NetFlow is the statistical sampling of packets: one packet from a certain range is processed by NetFlow and the rest are skipped.
 Statistical sampling preserves most of the important flow properties, as long as the analyzer is aware that sampling is enabled.